cjlee112/teachpub/sitedocs/paper.rst

 delivering lectures) to increase the number of students who can take a single course to 100,000 or more.
-In this paradigm, efficiency is to be attained by letting students converge to the very best teacher in the world for a given topic, obviating the need for many other teachers who are offering similar (but presumably inferior) versions.
-Leaving aside questions of assessment or learning efficacy of the MOOC model, many commentators seem to think that higher education will undergo such a consolidation as an almost inevitable consequence of its current inefficiency.
+In this paradigm, efficiency is to be attained by letting students converge to the very "best" teacher in the world for a given topic, obviating the need for many other teachers who are offering similar (but presumably inferior) versions.
+Leaving aside questions about the actual learning efficacy of MOOCs, many commentators seem to think that higher education will undergo such a consolidation as an almost inevitable consequence of its current inefficiency.

 And yet.
 There might be other efficient models.
-We note two fundamental discrepancies between MOOCs and established efficient information network models.
+We note two fundamental discrepancies between MOOCs and established models for efficient information networks.
 First, MOOCs are incompatible with the principles of *publication* that prevail in research.
 The purpose of publication is reuse -- to enable everyone to use a beneficial development (and to secure credit to its